wmglab-duke/ascent/docs/source/Getting_Started.md

       - ASCENT_PROJECT_PATH: Path to the root directory of the pipeline, as chosen for step 1.
       - ASCENT_NSIM_EXPORT_PATH: Path to the export location for NEURON "simulation" directories.
 This path only depends on on the user's desired file system organization.
     * Manual Setup: Copy the file ```config/templates/env.json``` into ```config/system/env.json``` (new file).
 This file holds important paths for software used by the pipeline (see env.json in S6 and S7).
 Then, edit each of the four values as specified below.
 Use ```\\``` in Windows and ```/``` in MacOS/Linux operating systems.
 Note that the file separators are operating system dependent, so even if you installed in step 2 with Unix-like command environment on a Windows machine (e.g., using [Git Bash](https://gitforwindows.org/), [Cygwin](https://www.cygwin.com/), or a VM with [Ubuntu](https://ubuntu.com/)), you will still need to choose the proper file separator for Windows, i.e., ```\\```).
 See example env.json files for both MacOS and Windows ([Environment Parameters](JSON/JSON_parameters/env)).
     * Automatic setup: Upon the initiation of your first run, you will be prompted to enter the above four paths if you did not choose to complete the manual setup.
-Enter them as prompted, following the guidelines detailed above and exemplified in [S7](S7-JSON-configuration-files).
+Enter them as prompted, following the guidelines detailed above and exemplified in [JSON Overview](JSON/JSON_overview).
 Note that you may at any time update paths with ```python run env_setup``` to rewrite this file if the information should change.
 4. Before the first time you run the pipeline, you must open the COMSOL Server and log in with a username and password of your choosing (arbitrary and not needed thereafter).
 This can be done by navigating to the bin/ directory in the COMSOL installation and running ```comsolmphserver``` (Windows) or ```./comsol server``` (MacOS/Linux).

 ## Metadata required to model an in vivo experiment using the ASCENT pipeline